HTGenomeAnalysisUnit/SCE-VCF/README.md

 3. Genotypes with GQ less than `min_GQ` are used only to compute inconsistent het rate, but discarded when computed het rate and CHARR.
 4. CHARR is computed as `ADref / (AFref * ADtot)` considering only high-quality hom alt genotypes.

+## Suggested workflow

+If you are processing a cohort VCF that contains enough samples to reliably estimate the cohort allele frequency and this value is annoteated in the INFO column (usually AF), then you can use your file directly to estimate contamination in each sample.

+If you are working with a single sample VCF or a small cohort we suggest to proceed as follows:

+1. Select only PASS bi-allelic SNPs using `bcftools view -f PASS,. -m2 -M2 -v snps`
+2. Annotate the resulting file with AF from large reference population.
+For example, you can rapidly annotate global AF from gnomAD using echtvar (see [the official repo](https://github.com/brentp/echtvar))
+3. Perform contamination estimation

+**NB.** Decomposing the file with `bcftools norm` may lead to unexpected results due to variants derived from multi-allelic split being included in the computation.
+We suggest to instead select only biallelic sites before normalize (see point 1 above).

 ## Output columns

 | Column | Description |